PayBy/PayBy-inApp-Android/README.md

 # Parameter Preparation

 The payment parameter descriptions and methods to get are as follows.
-The following parameters can be used to construct a **PayTask** object, which describes a payment task, by calling **pay (PayTask task, boolean isTest)** method in **PbManager** to complete payment.
+The following parameters can be used to construct a **PayTask** object, which describes a payment task, by calling **pay (PayTask task, Environment env)** method in **PbManager** to complete payment.

 | Name         | Descriptioin                                                 | How to get                                                   |
 | ------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |